More events TBA! Keep checking this page for new postings!

 Thanks for arriving promptly as a courtesy to your fellow writers.
 Staten Island OutLOUD welcomes Islanders to this stimulating writing studio, open to all adults.
 If you are an experienced writer, or if you’re just beginning to explore your writing potential, this workshop offers a welcoming & nurturing environment.

 Friday, Dec 2, 2016 at 7:30pm.
 Every Thing Goes Book Cafe, 208 Bay St, SINY 10301

-Staten Island writer Richard Ryan’s new book (and his first novel), “The Vatican Cameos: A Sherlock Holmes Adventure” is set for release in November 2016.
+Staten Island OutLOUD features Island writer Richard Ryan’s new book (and his first novel), “The Vatican Cameos: A Sherlock Holmes Adventure”.
 The noted mystery writer Lee Child (author of the Jack Reacher series) said that The Vatican Cameos is, “an extravagantly imagined and beautifully written Holmes story”.
 Here’s a chance to meet a local author, explore his new novel and hear his ideas on the art and craft of the mystery writer.

 This event continues our series on The Maltese Falcon for The Big Read/NEA.